Benny Ng is a master singing teacher of SingNow Studio in Sydney. He's been singing for over 15 years and teaching singing since 2011.

 Think of posture as the foundation of your singing technique.
 If your posture falls apart, the other areas of your singing will fall apart as well.

 I hope now you're convinced that singing in a good posture is the way to go.
-If you find this post useful, share it with someone!
+If you find this post helpful, share it with someone!

 Benny Ng (author) from Sydney on October 19, 2017: